TerenceManyike/pycentric/README.md

 3. Go into the project <cd pycentric>
 4. Run <composer install>
 5. Prepare env file <cp .env.example .env>
-6. In the env file adjust the variables according tp your database DB_CONNECTION=mysql
+6. In the env file adjust the variables according to your database DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306